Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 - 💥 Fixed all hardcoded API URLs in the frontend and corrected the allowed HTTP methods.

 - Made most features functional after deployment to Azure, except for the scheduled crawler.

+## 2025/08/21 ##

+- 💥 Each query requires reconnecting to the database, resulting in the need to re-establish the connection before every session, which negatively impacts user experience.

+- Connection Pooling the PostgreSQL database and updated the .env.example file.